wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_ldap_idmigrate.rst

 1. Wait for an off-peak time when your users won’t be impacted by a server restart.
 2. Run the command "mmctl ldap idmigrate objectGUID".
 3. Update the config within the System Console to the new value "objectGUID".
-4. Restart the Mattermost server.
+4. Restart the Cusmato server.

 ::